eth-protocol-fellows/protocol-studies/.github/PULL_REQUEST_TEMPLATE.md

-# Checklist
+## Wiki PR Checklist

+- [ ] Describe your changes, substitute this text with the information
+- [ ] If you are touching an existing piece of content, ask the original creator for review
+- [ ] If you need feedback for your content from wider community, share the PR in our Discord
-- [ ] Review changes to ensure there are no typos.
+- [ ] Review changes to ensure there are no typos, see instructions bellow

 <!--
 ℹ️ Checking for typos locally